awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m4** – General\-purpose instance classes that provide more computing capacity than the previous db\.m3 instance classes\.
 + **db\.m3** – General\-purpose instance classes that provide more computing capacity than the previous db\.m1 instance classes\.

+  Amazon RDS has started the the end\-of\-life process for db\.m3 DB instance classes using the following schedule, which includes upgrade recommendations\.
+For all RDS DB instances that use db\.m3 DB instance classes, we recommend that you upgrade to a db\.m5 DB instance class as soon as possible\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)

 The following are the memory optimized DB instance types available:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These offer low cost per GiB of memory\.